Uber scraps commissions for its New Delhi taxis

-NEW DELHI (Reuters) - Uber, the U.S.-based online taxi-hailing company, will not take any commission from its drivers in New Delhi until uncertainty over how it can operate in the country’s capital city is cleared up, it said on Tuesday.
+NEW DELHI, Jan 27 (Reuters) - Uber, the U.S.-based online taxi-hailing company, will not take any commission from its drivers in New Delhi until uncertainty over how it can operate in the country’s capital city is cleared up, it said on Tuesday.

 Uber said on Tuesday it had adopted a business model similar to a government-approved smartphone app called ‘Pooch-O’, which connects customers with commercially-licensed auto-rickshaws and does not charge any fee.